fjgalesloot/roon-extension-mqtt/README.md

 To set the volume for a zone use the syntax:

-Set volume to 65 for output: publish to `roon/[zone-name]/outputs/[output-name]/volume/set`  with message `65`
+Set volume to 65 for output: publish to `roon/[zone-name]/outputs/[output-name]/volume/set`  with message `65` Mute or Unmute are also supported.
+Simpy publish the message `mute` or `unmute` to the same topic.
+When setting the volume the unmute command will also be sent to the output.

 ### Browsing (beta only)